Improbable-AI/VisionProTeleop/README.md

 ## How to Use

-### Install and Run the app on Vision Pro
+### Install the app on Vision Pro

 ![](assets/visionpro_main.png)

+There are currently two ways to install the app.

+**Method 1: Apple TestFlight**

+Click this [link]() to install the app from TestFlight.
+You don't need Apple Developer Account.

+**Method 2: Build yourself!**

-This app is not on the App Store yet.
-To learn how to install this app on your own Vision Pro using Xcode, take a look at this [documentation](/how_to_install.md).
+To learn how to build this app yourself and install it on your own Vision Pro using Xcode, take a look at this [documentation](/how_to_install.md).
+This requires (a) Apple Developer Account, (b) Vision Pro Developer Strap, and (c) a Mac with Xcode installed.

+### Run the app on Vision Pro

 After installation, click on the app on Vision Pro and click `Start`.
 That's it!
 Vision Pro is now streaming the tracking data over your wifi network.

 **Tip**  Remember the IP address before you click start; you need to specify this IP address to subscribe to the data.
 Once you click start, the app will immediately enter into pass-through mode.
 Click on the digital crown to stop streaming.

-### Subscribe the data from anywhere
+### Receive the stream from anywhere

+The following python package allows you to receive the data stream from any device that's connected to the same WiFi network.
+First, install the package:

 ```
 pip install avp_stream